coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 ### 11. Leverage all the "Contextual Clues" you can

-I mentioned above that you can use a bit of JavaScript code to filter results based on certain conditions.
-You can obviously use this logic within any conditions set by your code.
+We saw earlier that you can use JavaScript code to filter results based on certain conditions.
 For example, a company selling desktop and mobile wallpapers might want to filter or boost images which fits the screen of the visitor:

 ```js